katekuzmina/Answers-for-Chapter-2/Answers+for+Chapter+2.md

 wn.synset('homo.n.02').member_holonyms()
     [Synset('genus_homo.n.01')]
 ```
-## _Question 6_

-In the discussion of comparative wordlists, we created an object called translate which you could look up using words in both German and Spanish in order to get corresponding words in English.
+__Question 6__: In the discussion of comparative wordlists, we created an object called translate which you could look up using words in both German and Spanish in order to get corresponding words in English.
 What problem might arise with this approach?
 Can you suggest a way to avoid this problem?

 ```python
 from nltk.corpus import swadesh